 According to statistics from the American Dental Association, 3 out of 4 dentists operate their own private practices.
 If you are planning on owning your own practice, or if you are working for someone else but still want to learn what business is about, and you want to be successful, it is imperative that you not only have great clinical skills but also fundamental business skills to manage your dental practice.

-Starting a new practice can be an overwhelming process.
-You will be making decisions such as location, hiring personnel, securing financing, etc. You will need to hire staff, set policies, choose software, determine budgets, and create strategic operational, business and marketing plans.
+Starting a new dental practice can be an overwhelming process You will be making decisions such as location, hiring personnel, securing financing, etc. You will need to hire staff, set policies, choose software, determine budgets, and create strategic operational, business and marketing plans.

 These lessons contain 10 steps that might improve your chances for the launch of your own practice and for a very successful and rewarding career in dentistry.

 Options following graduation will be discussed.
 You Graduated from Dental School – Now What?
-You will also get introduced to the 10 Steps for Launching a Successful Dental Practice.
+You will also get introduced to the 10 Steps for Launching and Managing a Successful Dental Practice.

 Steps 1, 2, 3 and 4 of the 10 Steps include Step 1 - Mentors, Step 2 – Advisors, Step 3 – Location, and Step 4 – Buy or Start a Practice.

 Steps 5, 6, and 7 of the 10 Steps include Step 5 – Business Principles, Step 6 – Credit, and Step 7 – Goals and Budgets.

 Step 8 of the 10 Steps includes Step 8 – Planning (Business Plans).